rezanikfal/Tutorials/React/Tips_Udemy.md

-## useState, useEffect, useRef Hooks :
+## useState, useEffect, useRef , useCallback Hooks :
 - useState: To Handle **States**
 - useRef: Reference a value that's not needed for rendering
 - useEffect: To perform side effects including fetching data, updating the DOM, ..